 III.A Supplier qualifications

 A.1 Financial: Suppliers shall submit financial statements or reports evidencing sufficient revenues, creditworthiness and overall financial strength to be fiscally responsible energy supply partners.
-Bidders, which are subsidiaries of other companies, are required to divulge ownership interests holding 5% or more of the subsidiary's voting stock, and the directors and officers of the ultimate controlling entity.
+Evidence of an investment grade credit rating from a major rating agency is required.
+In the case of bidders that are subsidiaries of other companies, please state the financial backing of the corporate entity that will be signing the contract?
+Will the parent company guarantee performance?

 A.2 Physical Assets: Suppliers are asked to identify their interests in generating capacity, natural gas resources, and delivery capabilities that will be used to serve Valero's loads, whether those interests are in the nature of ownership rights or contractual entitlements.
 In addition, where specific generation resources are available to a Supplier and will be used to serve Valero's loads, Suppliers are requested to describe the type of generation including unit capacities, thermal efficiencies, on-stream efficiencies and the geographic scope of service available from these resources.
-If resources owned by a third party will be used to supply the VALERO loads, information identifying the name of the third party, the relationship between the Supplier and the third party, and the Supplier's contractual rights and entitlements with the third party should be provided.
+If resources owned by a third party will be used to supply the Valero loads, information identifying the name of the third party, the relationship between the Supplier and the third party, and the Supplier's contractual rights and entitlements with the third party should be provided.
 In the case of natural gas supplied from a pool, the Supplier should disclose the size of the pool under its control in the relevant market area.

-A.3 Regulatory Certificates: Suppliers are asked to provide information concerning their authorization to engage in retail electric sales in all VALERO markets they wish to serve.
-Specifically, to bid for Texas, supplier, must demonstrate that it has:
+A.3 Regulatory Certificates: Suppliers are asked to provide information concerning their authorization to engage in retail electric sales in all Valero markets they wish to serve.

-1. Certification as a Retail Electric Provider (REP) as specified under Senate Bill 7 (SB 7).

-Certification as a Qualified Scheduling Entity by ERCOT;

-and

-3. Satisfied ERCOT’s creditworthiness requirements.

-A.4 Performance: Suppliers are asked to provide any other details that would demonstrate their ability to provide the services detailed in Sections IV.C (Basic Supply), and VI (Value Added Services) for the VALERO loads covered by this RFP; together with references that may be contacted for interviews by VALERO relative to the Supplier's historic performance.
-These should include a list of deals signed with other major power consumers.
-Please state the financial backing of the corporate entity that will be signing the contract?
-Will the parent company guarantee performance?
+A.4 Performance: Suppliers are asked to provide any other details that would demonstrate their ability to provide the services detailed in Sections IV.B (Basic Supply), and VI (Value Added Services) for the Valero loads covered by this RFP; together with references that may be contacted for interviews by VALERO relative to the Supplier's historic performance.
+These should include a list of deals signed with other major retail electric and/or natural gas consumers.

 III.B Supply of electricity and natural gas

-B.1 It is not necessary for a supplier to quote on every component of the solicitation; however, all other things being equal, a proposal that covers a larger percentage of VALERO’s energy load may be given preference.
+B.1 It is not necessary for a supplier to quote on every component of the solicitation; however, all other things being equal, a proposal that covers a larger percentage of Valero’s energy load may be given preference.

-B.2 VALERO expects that responses will contain proposals for individual components of the solicitation.
-Where a different price applies for a bundled service, that price should be outlined in the proposal.
+B.2 Valero expects that responses will contain proposals for individual components of the solicitation.
+Where a different price applies for a bundled service, that price and its constituent components should be outlined in the proposal.

 III.C Licenses and barriers to entry

-C.1 VALERO understands that some potential RFP respondents may not be able to deliver electric energy to all VALERO sites without regulatory changes.
+C.1 Valero understands that some potential RFP respondents may not be able to deliver electric energy to all Valero sites without regulatory changes.
 For suppliers in that position, we are prepared to enter into interim arrangements where contractually permitted until retail wheeling arrangements can be put in place.
-These include the use of financial instruments such as fixed-for-floating forward swaps contracts to allow price proposals in currently regulated markets.
+These include contract or tariff rate buydowns to allow price proposals in currently regulated markets.

-C.2 Suppliers are expected to provide details and milestones of their efforts to attain the appropriate licenses/authorizations and also to offer proposals to compensate VALERO for the savings forgone as a result of late implementation in the event that implementation is delayed by licensing/authorization issues.
+C.2 Suppliers are expected to provide details and milestones of their efforts to attain the appropriate licenses/authorizations and also to offer proposals to compensate Valero for the savings forgone as a result of late implementation in the event that implementation is delayed by licensing/authorization issues.

 III.D Timing